NCEA Level 1 Geography 101

 Geography is the study of places and the relationships between people and their environments.
 Geographers explore both the physical properties of Earth's surface and the human societies spread across it.
 It is about understanding the processes of the world around us, to help us make sense of our ever-changing natural and cultural environments.
 There are practical fieldwork and skills components to the subject.

-This Level 1 course is designed as an introduction to the study of Geography.
+This course is designed as an introduction to the study of Geography.
 We learn about different aspects of the natural and cultural world, including extreme natural event processes, contemporary geographic issues, geographic research, and the global nature of today's world.
 The course is varied and interesting, with an emphasis on gaining the skills integral to Geography.
-There is a practical component, including a field trip to support one of the internal standards.
+There is a practical component, including a possible field trip to support the learning.

 Course Overview